siberianfox/g2wiki/Debugging-G2-on-OSX-with-GDB-and-Atmel-ICE.md

 `monitor reset halt` - Once we flash new code, or if we just want the "program" to start over, we call `monitor reset halt` to reset and halt the processor.
 This will freeze the processor at the reset state, before any code has executed.

 You *must* call `monitor reset halt` after (or *immediately* before) a `load` command so that the processor starts from the new code.
 Otherwise, the processor will likely crash, sometimes after appearing to work for some time. **To avoid nightmare debug sessions, be sure you always follow `load` with `monitor reset halt`!**

-#### Quitting the debugger

-`q` or `quit` will exit GDB.
-If the processor is running, you may need to type `CTRL-C` to get the prompt first.

-You will often need to reset or power-cycle the board after quitting GDB, since it will likely leave it in a halt state.

 #### Running the code